 Talia Franks grew up wanting to be a professional polymath and at some point realized that was basically code for nerd.

 They are an alum of the Bread Loaf Translators’ Conference and of the Columbia Publishing Course, and earned a Master of Arts in Comparative Humanities from Brandeis University.
 Talia writes regularly on Word-for-Sense and Other Stories and they have contributed articles to both Black Girls Create and Nerdist.
 They’ve also written reviews of poetry and prose in translation for Three Percent, and their poetry has appeared in the Brandeis University publications Jaded and Ebony Axis.
-Currently, Talia works as the Events and Communications Coordinator for Mass Poetry.
+Currently, Talia is open to contract work and looking for a new full-time position.

 10 Fun Facts about Talia

 - Talia owns over 1200 physical books, 150 ebooks, and 50 audiobooks.
 They also have over 250 epubs of various fanfiction downloaded to their computer and e-reader